Skip Navigation

 DFCS 655 | 3 Credits

 Course Desc: A lab-based, hands-on study of the tools and processes used to efficiently extract, arrange, analyze, and manage log files from a variety of applications, devices, and systems.
 The goal is to process and examine log files to identify tactics, techniques, and procedures used by an adversary as part of a cyberattack or incident.
 Topics include log analysis, log management, threat detection, auditing, cybersecurity artifacts, security incidents and intrusions, and security information and event management (SIEM) systems and tools.
+Students may receive credit for only one of the following courses: DFC 630 or DFCS 655.

 Network Intrusions